 While your dog won’t be up to joining in on the courses, they are allowed on site.
 So if someone in your party is just a spectator, they can follow along with your dog on the walking trails, with no admission charge.

 5. Head Underground at the Cave of Han

 The Ardennes region contains many wonderful caves open to the public.
 A great option to visit with your dog is the Cave of Han, or Grotte de Han.

 The Cave of Han is one of the most beautiful caves in Europe, with a highlight being its immense galleries, including the Hall of the Dome and the Hall of the Draperies, carved by the River Lesse.
 A century-old tram takes visitors to its entrance.
-Dogs are allowed as long as they are kept on a leash.
+Dogs are allowed as long as they are kept on a leash, including in the museum.

-Note that dogs are not allowed in the adjacent wildlife park, whether you visit on foot or take the safari bus.
+Note that dogs are not allowed in the adjacent wildlife park, whether you visit on foot or take the safari bus, not even small dogs in a bag.
 Additionally, the cave is only open on limited days during the winter months.

 6. Explore the Region’s Gallo-Roman History

 Close to the town of Rochefort, worth visiting for its magnificent centre and Trappist beer, is Malagne, a Gallo-Roman archeological park.
 The park is the site of a former Gallo-Roman villa, which was likely lived in between the first and fourth centuries BC.